 The Cons: They are expensive.
 They are priced at around twice the cost of what I would pay for a well made bullet from a company like Sierra (i.e. 115 gr Sierra Matchking HPBT).
 If I were plinking with this rifle, I would definitely be loading a different projectile than the Barnes for any high volume shooting.

 I ultimately wanted a round that was accurate, moderately flat shooting for the selected cartridge, and was a strait up killing machine.
 I have achieved all of those goals shooting this round out of this particular rifle.
-I already had a fondness for the Barnes bullets, because I have personally seen the results in every rifles from a .416 Remington rifle on big game in Africa (Cape Buffalo, Hippo, etc.) down to my humbly gritty 6.8 SPC II (Deer, Hogs, etc.).
+I already had a fondness for the Barnes bullets, because I have personally seen the results in a variety of rifles from a .416 Remington rifle on big game in Africa (Cape Buffalo, Hippo, etc.) down to my humbly gritty 6.8 SPC II (Deer, Hogs, etc.).

 This bullet doesn’t care what it is traveling through, it just wants to keep penetrating, and jacks stuff up like a Samurai with his ass on fire all the way through your intended victim.
 The people I personally know who have used this bullet have had the same story, just on a larger or a smaller scale depending on their rifle and animal of choice.
 The bullet’s petals open as intended, and preform as advertised, creating a significant wound channel, and tearing through flesh and bone along the way.
 One of my favorite things about this bullet from a meat collection standpoint is that you can darn near eat right up to the wound channel.
 It wreaks havoc inside an animal, but doesn’t have that pineapple grenade/shrapnel thing going on like many lead bullets do, so meat loss is minimal.
 Because it is an all copper bullet, there is no risk or danger of lead contamination in any of the meat you drag back to the cave.